mozilla-mobile/FirefoxData-android/README.md

         setContentView(R.layout.activity_main); // update for your implementation.

         // Store a reference to the login manager,
-        // which is used to get a FirefoxSyncClient. loginManager = FirefoxSync.getLoginManager(this);
+        // which is used to get a FirefoxDataClient. loginManager = FirefoxData.getLoginManager(this);

-        final FirefoxSyncLoginManager.LoginCallback callback = new ExampleLoginCallback(this);
+        final FirefoxDataLoginManager.LoginCallback callback = new ExampleLoginCallback(this);
         if (!loginManager.isSignedIn()) {
             loginManager.promptLogin(this, "Your app name", callback);
         } else {
-            loginManager.loadStoredSyncAccount(callback);
+            loginManager.loadStoredAccount(callback);
         }
     }